MSTecs/Azure-DevDays/Module 1/Lab-1.md

 ![](images/appsettings.png)

-3.- On Connection String Name Type democs, on Value paste the connection string that you obtained on the past task, change the values from username and password with demouser and Password.1!!, Ensure that SQLAzure is selected on Type dropdown text, and the click on Save at the top of the workspace
+3.- On Connection String Name Type democs, on Value paste the connection string that you obtained on the past task, change the values from username and password with demouser and Password.1!!, Ensure that SQLAzure is selected on Type dropdown text, then click on Save at the top of the workspace

 ![](images/appcs.png)